jolars/qualpal/docs/algorithm.md

 - a predefined set of RGB colors (or any other colors that can be converted to RGB, e.g., hex colors or HSL colors),
-- sampled from (part of) the HSL color space, or
+- sampled from (part of) the HSL or LCHab color spaces, or
 - one of the predefined color palettes in the library, such as `"ColorBrewer:Set2"`

-In case of the second option, qualpal uses a Halton pseudo-random sequence to sample colors evenly from the HSL color space, ensuring a uniform distribution of colors across the hue, saturation, and lightness dimensions.
+In case of the second option, using the HSL color space, qualpal uses a Halton pseudo-random sequence to sample colors evenly in the specified color space, ensuring a uniform distribution of colors across the hue, saturation, and lightness dimensions.

 ![HSL color space](images/hsl_sampling.png)